At a glance

 - Queensland coast, 1770

 Cook's ship runs aground

 On 10 June 1770, HMB Endeavour under the command of Lieutenant James Cook was sailing north along the east coast of Australia.
-At 11pm it ran aground on the Great Barrier Reef and started taking in water.
-Desperate to lighten the ship, the crew heaved nearly 48 tonnes of material over the side, including six cannon.
+At 11pm it ran aground on the Great Barrier Reef and started taking on water.
+Desperate to lighten the ship, the crew heaved nearly 48 tonnes of material over the side, including six cannons.

 Twenty-three hours later, at the next high tide, the Endeavour pulled free.
 Six weeks were spent repairing the ship at what became known as Endeavour River in Queensland.